Phone-GWP-group

 Posted In: Guides and Advice | Reduce Costs

-Reasons you should be thinking about working with closely with a packaging designer
+Why you should be thinking about working with a packaging designer

-That’s how many people view packaging.
-Something that couldn’t be more simple (or boring – try starting a conversation in the pub about the challenges you are facing with your packaging!).
+“It’s just a cardboard box”, that’s how many people view packaging, something that couldn’t be simpler (or boring – try starting a conversation in the pub about the challenges you are facing with your packaging!)

-The pricing can vary based on board grades used, the construction, weights, strengths etc. But this has an impact on how well it performs in transit, how quickly it can be assembled, how much of it you can store and so on.
+Pricing can vary depending on the board grades you use, construction, weight, strength, and other factors.
+However, this also affects how well it performs in transit, how quickly it can be assembled, how much you can store, and so on.

-And this is even before considering the environmental impact.
+And this is all before even considering the environmental impact!

-There is one element of your packaging that this all feeds back into – and is ultimately defined by – the design of your packaging.
+There is one element of your packaging that this all feeds back into and is ultimately defined by its design.

 Introduction